 While there are several options for drug rehab in Florida, they are not all alike.
 Things to consider when you are evaluating a program that will address a fentanyl use disorder include:

 - Comprehensive programs that are tailored to suit your needs

 - Multidisciplinary staff that can address physical and psychological aspects of recovery

 - Ability to provide care through every stage of recovery, from detox to aftercare

 - Ability to provide a dual diagnosis, if appropriate

 Opioids are powerfully addictive drugs, and overcoming a fentanyl use disorder can be incredibly difficult without professional care.
-The Recovery Village Palm Beach provides comprehensive rehab programs that can address every facet of your recovery.
+The Recovery Village Palm Beach at Baptist Health provides comprehensive rehab programs that can address every facet of your recovery.
 Call us today to learn how we can help you get on the road to recovery.